Leo-Simpson/c-lasso/benchmark/README.md

 ## Results

-The running times of the micro-benchmark has been computed using Python 3.9.1 on a laptop `MacBook Air`, operating on macOS high Sierra with the processor `1,8 GHz Intel Core i5`, with memory of `8 Go 1600 MHz DDR3`.
+The running times of the micro-benchmark has been computed using Python 3.9.1 on a laptop `MacBook Air`, operating on macOS high Sierra with the processor `1.8 GHz Intel Core i5`, with memory of `8 Gb 1600 MHz DDR3`.

 #### R1